sam20fonsa1098/NLWEcologic/README.md

 # How to run
 In all folders, install the dependencies with 'npm install'

-On the server run the following command 'yarn dev'
+On the server run the following command 'yarn dev' or 'npm run dev'

 In the other folders just run 'npm start'